Princess Mary Adelaide of Cambridge: Marriage

 The Duchess of Teck and her family c.
 1883; Prince Alexander sits centre with his arm around the Duchess, Princess Mary (later Queen Mary), is seated at far right.

 By the age of 30, Mary Adelaide was still unmarried.
-At one point, King Victor Emmanuel II of Italy was thought of as possible husband for Mary Adelaide.
+At one point, King Victor Emmanuel II of Italy was thought of as a possible husband for Mary Adelaide.
 He had a scandalous reputation and was a notorious womaniser; it was said that whenever he visited a country, he went to the theatre and music halls and sent notes propositioning the chorus girls.
 His behaviour in England did little to enhance his reputation.
 Mary Adelaide's above-average weight (earning her the disparaging epithet of "Fat Mary") and lack of income were also considered to deter potential suitors, as was her advancing age.

 Eventually, a suitable candidate was found by the Prince of Wales and his wife Princess Alexandra on a visit to the Austrian court at Vienna in 1865.
 During the visit, they met and took a liking to a young officer in the Austrian Army, Prince Francis of Teck, a minor member of the royal family of Württemberg.
 Francis was of lower rank than Mary Adelaide, was the product of a morganatic marriage and had no succession rights to the throne of Württemberg, but was at least of princely title and of royal blood.
 He was also considered to be "the most handsome man at the Austrian court", where he was known as Der schöne Uhlan, "the handsome cavalry officer".
 The Prince of Wales invited the young officer to visit the royal court in Britain, and upon Francis's arrival on 6 March 1866 arranged for him to meet Mary Adelaide.
 "The wooing was but a short affair", according to Mary Adelaide: the pair were introduced on 7 March, and a month later were engaged, much to the satisfaction of Mary Adelaide's family.
 "Everyone seemed to think it would do", Mary Adelaide's daughter May would later say, "and it did".
 The couple were married on 12 June 1866 at St Anne's Church, Kew, Surrey.

 The Duke and Duchess of Teck chose to reside in London rather than abroad, mainly because Mary Adelaide received £5,000 per annum as a parliamentary annuity and carried out royal duties.
 Her mother, the Duchess of Cambridge, also provided her with supplementary income.
 Requests to Queen Victoria for extra funds were generally refused; however, the Queen did provide the Tecks with apartments at Kensington Palace and White Lodge in Richmond Park as a country house.

 Mary Adelaide requested that her new husband be granted the style Royal Highness, but this was refused by Queen Victoria.
 The Queen did, however, promote Francis to the rank of Highness in 1887 in celebration of her Golden Jubilee.